Benefit Accrual Service definition

 Benefit Accrual Service means the period of service of a Participant that is used to calculate the amount of the Participant’s Accrued Benefit, determined in accordance with Article 2.

-Benefit Accrual Service means an individual’s period of employment with the Sponsor beginning on his date of hire and ending on the date he incurs a Break-In-Service, credited at the rate of 1/10 of a Year of Benefit Accrual Service for each 170 straight-time Hours of Service; provided that an individual shall not be credited with more than one Year of Benefit Accrual Service in a Plan Year.
-Except to the extent required by applicable law or a collective bargaining agreement, an individual shall not be credited with any additional Years of Benefit Accrual Service after December 31, 2008.
-As a result, except as required by applicable law or a collective bargaining agreement, no Participant shall accrue any additional benefits under the Plan after December 31, 2008.The Normal Retirement Benefit of each Participant shall not be less than the largest periodic benefit that would have been payable to the Participant upon Severance from Employment at or prior to Normal Retirement Age under the Plan exclusive of social security supplements, premiums on disability or term insurance, and the value of disability benefits not in excess of the Normal Retirement Benefit.
+Benefit Accrual Service means an individual’s period of employment with the Participating Employer beginning on his date of hire and ending on the date he incurs a Break-In-Service, credited at the rate of 1/10 of a Year of Benefit Accrual Service for each 170 straight-time Hours of Service; provided that an individual shall not be credited with more than one Year of Benefit Accrual Service in a Plan Year.
+Except as required by applicable law or a collective bargaining agreement, an individual shall not be credited with any additional Years of Benefit Accrual Service after December 31, 2008.
+As a result, except to the extent required by applicable law or a collective bargaining agreement, no Participant shall accrue any additional benefits under the Plan after December 31, 2008.The Normal Retirement Benefit of each Participant shall not be less than the largest periodic benefit that would have been payable to the Participant upon Severance from Employment at or prior to Normal Retirement Age under the Plan exclusive of social security supplements, premiums on disability or term insurance, and the value of disability benefits not in excess of the Normal Retirement Benefit.
 For purposes of comparing periodic benefits in the same form, commencing prior to and at Normal Retirement Age, the greater benefit is determined by converting the benefit payable prior to Normal Retirement Age into the same form of annuity benefit payable at Normal Retirement Age and comparing the amount of such annuity payments.

 Benefit Accrual Service means, with respect to a Participant, the lesser of (i) the total months of benefit accrual service earned by the Participant under the Pension Plan from, including, and after the Participant's Initial Participation Month and through the date of such Participant's Retirement or Termination, as applicable, or (ii) sixty (60) months.
 For purposes of determining Benefit Accrual Service for purposes of the Plan, a Participant's benefit accrual service under the Pension Plan shall be determined without regard to any limitation on the number of months of benefit accrual service which are considered for benefit purposes under the Pension Plan.